openremote/documentation/docs/user-guide/deploying/aws-cloudformation.md

 For CLI login then an AWS access key ID and secret is needed.

 ## AWS Region
-AWS resources are siloed into datacentre regions; this guide focuses on a single region setup specifically `eu-west-1`; in the UI the region can be selected in the top right.
+AWS resources are siloed into datacenter regions; this guide focuses on a single region setup specifically `eu-west-1`; in the UI the region can be selected in the top right.

 ## Pre-requisites